General Mills begins selling Cheerios without GM ingredients

 In November, a Washington state ballot measure that would have required labeling of foods containing GM crops did not win wide approval.

-A consortium including General Mills, Nestle USA, PepsiCo, Monsanto,, DuPont and other corporate giants, were key contributors to the roughly $22 million raised to campaign against the bill.
+A consortium including General Mills, Nestle USA NESN.VX, PepsiCo (PEP.N), Monsanto, (MON.N), DuPont (DD.N) and other corporate giants, were key contributors to the roughly $22 million raised to campaign against the bill.

 (Reporting by Sakthi Prasad and Sampad Patnaik in Bangalore; Editing by Gopakumar Warrier)